FacebookInstagram

 Thank you x

-Thank you to these wonderful folk who donated to the Women Supporting Women Fund in November.
-We currently have a waiting list of women in our community who would like to make use of the WSW Fund, to access support.
-So, if you're able to, when you make a booking with Moon, tick the box that'll add £2.50 to your booking - it's as easy as that.
+Thank you to these wonderful folk who donated to the Women Supporting Women Fund in December - your support means even more folk can access the support they're looking for.
+Although, unfortunately, due to a waiting list, this support may be a little far off for many women in our community.
+Therefore, if you're able to, when you make a booking with Moon, tick the box that'll add £3 (cheaper than most cafe coffees ☕) to your booking - it's as easy as that.
 You can also make a standalone donation, follow the link in our bio.
-Thank you x1 day ago
+Thank you x1 week ago

 Loading